100+ Best Fundraising Ideas for Everyone in 2024

 34. Movers for Hire

-Kickstart the fundraising season strong by helping students move into their dorms in exchange for a donation to your cause.
+Kickstart the fundraising season by helping students move into their dorms in exchange for a donation to your cause.

 Fundraising Potential: +++